 There are no particular course textbooks.
 There may be reading assignments modified to meet the interests of the students.

-Japanese.
-Student comments in live chat are expected to be in English.
-Other written student feedback can be in English or Japanese.
+Japanese for spoken class content.
+Class web pages and other materials usually based on English.
+Student comments in live chat are also expected to be in English, but other written student feedback can be in English or Japanese.